raspberrypi/documentation/raspbian/applications/tvservice.md

 #### -c, --sdtvon="Mode Aspect [P]"

 Power on the SDTV (composite output) with the specified mode, `PAL` or `NSTC`, and the specified aspect, `4:3`, `14:9`, `16:9`.
-The optional P parameter can be used to specify progressive mode.
+The optional `P` parameter can be used to specify progressive mode.

 #### -m, --modes=Group

 where Group is `CVT` or `DMT`.

-Displays a list of display modes available in the specified group.
+Shows a list of display modes available in the specified group.

 #### -M, --monitor

-Montitors for any HDMI events, for example unplugging or attaching.
+Monitors for any HDMI events, for example unplugging or attaching.

 #### -s, --status

-Dispays the current settings for the display mode, including mode, resolution, and frequency.
+Shows the current settings for the display mode, including mode, resolution, and frequency.

 #### -a, --audio

-Dispays the current settings for the audio mode, including channels, sample rate and sample size.
+Shows the current settings for the audio mode, including channels, sample rate and sample size.

 #### -d, --dumpid=filename